 - Creating a registration page

 For more information on how to perform these tasks, we highly recommend following the MemberPress setup guide.
 This document can help you start your membership site business in as few as five minutes.
+If you need any additional help, we recommend checking out WP Tech Support for all your support needs.

 Starting a membership site business can seem like an overwhelming task.
 Between the technology involved and the planning required, you might feel like it's too much to keep track of.
 Fortunately, you can simplify the process by taking the right approach.